 Using a cash flow statement template

 Do your own bookkeeping using spreadsheets?
-In that case, using a cash flow statement template will save you time and energy producing statements of cash flow.
+In that case, using a cash flow statement template will save you time and energy.

-Our Bench Cash Flow Statement is free to download and simple to use.
+Our Free Cash Flow Statement Template is easy to download and simple to use.

 How to track cash flow using the indirect method